 One, that PepsiCo is losing market share, positioning, and attractiveness in the snack, nutrition, and performance bars industry.

-And lastly, that while PepsiCo’s current snack brands are lagging performance, attractive market options such as CLIF, Kind, and Quest are increasing its sales and market positioning.
+And lastly, that while PepsiCo’s current snack brands are lagging in performance, attractive market options such as CLIF, Kind, and Quest are increasing their sales and market positioning.

 All these data-based insights signal that PepsiCo should go after these brands in order to capitalize upon the strategic fits that these brands provide.

 Company struggles arise to signal leaders that the time to embrace change has come.
-As a result, business leaders have the opportunity to create opportunity out of struggles by trailing a new path.
+As a result, business leaders have the opportunity to create opportunities out of struggles by trailing a new path.

 John C. Maxwell said it in his time: “Change is inevitable, growth is optional.”